Mirta Arlt: Early life and education

 Mirta Arlt was born in Córdoba, the daughter of Roberto Arlt and Carmen Antinucci.
 She married twice, first at the age of 15, and again at the age of 18.
 She completed her studies at National University of Córdoba in 1949, becoming a Professor of Language and Literature.

 Career

 Arlt taught in several national universities, including University of Buenos Aires and National University of Lomas de Zamora.
 She wrote numerous papers and books, including the novel El sobreviviente, in 1973, for which she was honored.
 She also wrote numerous essays on the work of her father, and forewords to several of his works, such as Los siete locos, 300 millones, La juerga de los polichinelas and El desierto entra a la ciudad, among others.
 Arlt worked on film adaptations of two of her father's works, Los siete locos (1973), and El juguete rabioso (1984).
-Arlt died in 2014, at the age of 91 years of a heart attack.
+Arlt died in 2014, at the age of 91, of a heart attack.
 Her remains were buried in Cementerio de la Chacarita.